 - What does uptake on pet scan being same as blood vessel mean?

-- Abnormal uptake bone scan
+- Radioactive uptake scan